-Third Space Galway (est. 2013) is a participatory arts research project, set up to bridge strands of contemporary creative practice and sustainable community actions, through a trans-local and trans-disciplinary exchange of ideas and creative working methodologies.
+Third Space Galway (est. 2013) is a participatory arts research project, set up to bridge strands of contemporary creative practice and sustainable, community climate actions, through a trans-local and trans-disciplinary exchange of ideas and creative working methodologies.

-Our work practices reflects our concerns and interests around enabling and facilitating various conversations, collaborations and exchanges between different ways of thinking, doing and being, the polycultures of people and place, sharing and moving between local skills and specialist knowledge.Current projects aim to explore local collaborative pathways to a more equitable, democratic and low carbon Galway, by working creatively and collectively in codesigning sustainable living practices, including regenerative agriculture and food production, addressing socio-ecological change, climate action and environmental protection.
+Our work practices reflects our concerns and interests in establishing creative platforms, to facilitate various conversations, collaborations and exchanges between different ways of thinking, doing and being, the polycultures of people and place, sharing and moving between local skills and specialist knowledge.Current projects aim to explore local collaborative pathways to a more equitable, democratic and low carbon Galway, by working creatively and collectively in codesigning sustainable living practices, including regenerative agriculture and food production, addressing socio-ecological change, climate action and environmental protection.

 ‘as Lived Space is portrayed as multi-sited and contradictory, oppressive and liberating, passionate and routine, knowable and unknowable.